cdlhub/documentation/md/Workflows.md

 ### 3. Portfolio summary level full uncertainty aggregate and occurrence loss exceedance curves
 ***
 In this example, the summary samples are calculated as in the first two examples, but the results are output to the work folder.
 Until this stage the calculation is run over multiple processes.
-Then leccalc reads the summarycalc binaries from the work folder and computes two loss exceedance curves in a single process.
+Then, in a single process, leccalc reads the summarycalc binaries from the work folder and computes two loss exceedance curves in a single process.
 Note that you can output all eight loss exceedance curve variants in a single leccalc command.
 ```
 eve 1 2 | getmodel | gulcalc -r -S100 -i - | fmcalc | summarycalc -f -2 - > work/summary2/p1.bin
 eve 2 2 | getmodel | gulcalc -r -S100 -i - | fmcalc | summarycalc -f -2 - > work/summary2/p1.bin